-Barry M. Blechman is currently a Distinguished Fellow at the Stimson Center -- a nonpartisan, nonprofit think-tank in Washington, D.C.
-He co-founded Stimson and was chairman of its Board from 1989 to 2007.
-Blechman also founded DFI International Inc., a research consultancy, in 1984, and served as its CEO until 2007.
+Dr. Barry M. Blechman is co-founder and a Distinguished Fellow of the Stimson Center.
+He served as chairman of Stimson’s Board from 1989 to 2007 and returned to the Board in 2014.
+Dr. Blechman also founded DFI International Inc., a research consultancy, in 1984, and served as its CEO until the company’s sale in 2007.

-Blechman has nearly fifty years of distinguished service in national security, in both the public and private sectors.
-He is an expert on political and military policies, military strategy, and defense budgets and industries.
+Dr. Blechman has more than fifty years of distinguished service in national security in both the public and private sectors.
 Blechman has worked in the Departments of State and Defense, and at the Office of Management and Budget.
+During the Carter Administration, he was appointed by the President and confirmed by the Congress as assistant director of the US Arms Control and Disarmament Agency.
 At various times during his career, he has been associated with the Brookings Institution, the Carnegie Endowment for International Peace, the Center for Naval Analyses, and the Center for Strategic and International Studies.
-Among other boards and commissions, Blechman served on the Commission to Assess the Ballistic Missile Threat to the United States (1998-99), the Defense Policy Board (2002-06), and the Department of State Advisory Committee on Transformational Diplomacy (2005-08).
+In addition to the Stimson Center, he currently serves on the board of Formtek, Inc., a software company based in Concord, California.

 Elements of a Nuclear Disarmament Treaty (Stimson, 2010) – with Alexander Bollfrass